 Too many barriers still impede people's access to the arts, whether cultural, social or economic.
-Breaking down these barriers will be one of our defining priorities over the coming year.
+Breaking down these barriers is a key objective in Welsh Government's Prosperity for All and will be one of our defining priorities over the coming year.
 We aspire to a society that embraces equality and celebrates difference, wherever it's found in race, gender, sexuality, age, language, disability or poverty.
 After all, a generous, fair-minded and tolerant society is instinctively inclusive and values and respects the creativity of all its citizens.

-Equalities legislation dictates that we must, though the delivery of our policies and services, be aware of the needs of individuals and communities who in legal terms are described as having "Protected Characteristics".
+Equalities legislation dictates that we must, through the delivery of our policies and services, be aware of the needs of individuals and communities who in legal terms are described as having "Protected Characteristics".
 Important progress is being made, but we know that we're not yet going far enough, fast enough.
-Council is determined to re-double its efforts in this area.
+Council is determined to re-double its efforts in this area and has made this a key priority for 2018/19.

-Council's approach will be set out in our Strategic Equalities Plan.
-The Plan underpins all our objectives, and there will be no aspect of Council's work that will not be informed by a concern to make the Arts Council and its activities fairer and more equal.
+Council's approach is set out in our Strategic Equalities Plan.
+The Plan underpins all our equalities objectives, and all aspects of Council's work will be informed by a concern to make the Arts Council and its activities fairer and more equal.
+Council is especially keen to increase the involvement of people from BAME communities and disabled people enjoying, taking part and working in the arts.
+We'll be developing a number of programmes during 2018/19 that will create new opportunities for this to happen.